Skip to content

 In her new book, Dr. Johnson asks visionaries What If We Get It Right?
 Through essays and conversations, we get to see possible futures where our collective actions bring about a future that we love.
 Imagine that!
 This existential-but-positive reframing got me thinking...

-As an e-commerce business owner and consumer myself, I'm doubly aware that the "free shipping + returns" perk has become an expectation.
-As a bleeding-heart biologist, I see how the true environmental and ethical costs go unseen or are overlooked.
+As an e-commerce business owner and online shopper myself, I'm doubly aware that what started as a perk has become an expectation (and sometimes even a dealbreaker).
+And as a bleeding-heart biologist, I see how the true environmental and ethical costs go unseen or are overlooked.
 But instead of feeling the usual fear, anger and overwhelm, what if I lean into cautious optimism and consider where I fit into the equation?

 The costs behind "free" shipping and returns